Alfresco/docs-alfresco/transform-service/latest/config/engine.md

 This method provides a way to define a test transform for [T-Engine Probes](https://github.com/Alfresco/alfresco-transform-core/blob/master/docs/Probes.md){:target="_blank"}.
 For example, a test transform of a small file included in the Docker image.

-## Running hello world T-Engine standalone
+## Run hello world T-Engine standalone

 Use this information to run the example Hello World transform engine (T-Engine).